bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 book is in the R markdown files files (.Rmd) for the respective lectures.

 Finally, we should mention `swirl` (statistics with interactive R programming).
-`swirl` is an intelligent tutoring system developed by Nich Carchedi, with contributions by Sean Kross and Bill and Gina Croft.
+`swirl` is an intelligent tutoring system developed by Nick Carchedi, with contributions by Sean Kross and Bill and Gina Croft.
 It offers a way to learn R in R.
 Download `swirl` [here](http://swirlstats.com).
 There's a swirl [module for this course!](https://github.com/swirldev/swirl_courses#swirl-courses).